Myanmar: Sources of Income Cut Off by Pandemic

-Our local partner organization Karen Department of Health and Welfare (KDHW) in Myanmar provides information about the corona virus and health policy developments in the settlement of Lay Kay Kaw New Town in Karen State.
+Our local partner organisation Karen Department of Health and Welfare (KDHW) in Myanmar provides information about the corona virus and health policy developments in the settlement of Lay Kay Kaw New Town in Karen State.
 The measures are part of a consortia project launched in September 2016 to support and strengthen the reintegration of returning refugees and the local communities affected by the conflict.

 Through home visits to 698 households, information is provided on precautions and current regulations in Lay Kay Kaw New Town.
 Posters and billboards at public places support these efforts.
 The measures are carried out by KDHW together with the settlement administration and trained volunteers.
 Every household visited receives a soap pack.
 It is planned to extend home visits to the other 39 target villages of the project to reach a total of 2526 households.
 "Lay Kay Kaw had priority at first because many migrant workers pass through the area returning from Thailand.
 Some of them have to go through two-week quarantine in the resettlement area," says Lothar Kinzelmann, Head of Mission of Johanniter in Myanmar.